 We wish your family a safe and fun-filled summer, and invite all of you to pick up one of the titles listed to enjoy on the beach, by the pool, on a long car ride, or in a shady chair in the backyard.
 Happy reading, everyone!

-Mrs. Kathy Hand Director of Studies
+Mrs. Kathy Hand

+Director of Studies

-You should read two books during the summer.
-Choose one of the following nonfiction books AND one of the fiction books.
-(Note that if a text is NOT labeled nonfiction, it is considered a fiction text.)
-When you return to school in August, your chosen books will be the topics of your first writings.
+Choose one of the following books to read during the summer.
+When you return to school in August, your chosen book will be the topic of your first writing.